tr3ck3r/linklight/exercises/ansible_engine/7-blocks-extra-vars/README.md

 ## Section 4: Oh Wait A Minute!

 If we were to run this playbook, by default, Ansible will run *all* tags.
-We don't want in this case.
-We want a sanity check as a safety net and a valid tag so we can run the right section only.
+We don't want this.
+We need a sanity check as a safety net and a valid tag so we can run the right section only.

 So add a line tags: never under the become: line for this.
 Also modify the name: line to reflect that we need a tag passed.